Adidas ClimaChill Rocket Review Facts

 The style of the ClimaChill Rocket seems different than other Adidas shoes.
 This shoe has a similar shape compared to other running shoes, but the design is what forces it to stand out.
 The most noticeable difference in the ClimaChill rocket is the fact that it doesn’t have the signature three Adidas stripes on the side of the shoe.
 Instead, the Adidas logo is branded on the heel of the shoe, and there is a square overlay covering the side of the shoe.
 There are a handful of colors available with this shoe.
 Runners can find the ClimaChill Rocket in black/white/blue, light blue/orange/white, and navy/neon yellow/orange/white.
 Regardless of the color of the upper, the midsole stays the same color: white.
 The color of the outsole varies depending on the color combination.
 Another noticeable part of this shoe’s style is the tongue.
 The ClimaChill Rocket has a tongue that is attached to the upper, making the shoe look like one solid piece of fabric.
 This running shoe looks like something from the future, and with the Adidas technology applied to it, expect it to run like one.

-Runners should stay on the flat road surface if they want this shoe to last to it’s potential.
+of usage.
+Runners should stay on the flat road surface if they want this shoe to last to its potential.

 helps runners feel eager to take their next step and bounce around from point A to point B. The ClimaChill Rocket’s lightweight and flexible features undoubtedly contribute to its responsiveness, primarily because it allows the foot the strike naturally, rather than the runner being limited by the shoe’s original shape.